GuillaumeDua/guillaumedua/README.md

-### :fireworks: About me: Guillaume "Guss" Dua :fireworks:
+### :fireworks: About me: Guillaume Dua :fireworks:

 _Note: this is my personnal - thus, not professional - account._